uclamii/MedPromptEval/README.md

 - Adjust generation parameters in `config.py` to balance between quality and speed
 - When running multi-model evaluations, be aware that memory usage increases with each loaded model
 - Consider running extensive multi-model evaluations on high-memory machines or in batches

-## Real-World Applications

-This framework can be used for:

-1. **Medical LLM Research**:
-   - Benchmark different medical LLMs on standardized datasets
-   - Identify optimal prompting strategies for different medical domains

-2. **Medical Education**:
-   - Evaluate LLMs for patient education content generation
-   - Ensure medical explanations are accurate and at appropriate reading levels

-3. **Clinical Decision Support**:
-   - Test how well LLMs reason about medical cases
-   - Identify and reduce bias in medical recommendations

-4. **Healthcare Documentation**:
-   - Assess models for medical summarization tasks
-   - Evaluate factual consistency between source documents and model outputs

 ## Results Analysis